DominiqueMakowski/CV/cv/cv.typ

   headings: ("School and University", "Editorial and Peer Review"), ) = cv-columns(items, kinds: ("leadership", "editorial"), headings: headings)

-// Public engagement and outreach on the left; paid and invited work for
-// organisations outside the university on the right.
-The outward-facing
+// One row of three columns.
+Who was reached on the left: the research
+// community, then the general public.
+Then the knowledge exchange, split by
+// what was delivered: advice and development, then research and teaching under
-// counterpart of `cv-service`, which is deliberately institutional.
+// contract.
+The outward-facing counterpart of `cv-service`, which is
+// deliberately institutional.
+Three columns rather than two rows of two, so
+// that the side projects after it stay on the same page.
+The first column is
+// wider because it holds more cards, with longer descriptions; with three
+// equal columns it ran well past the other two.
+The gutter is narrower than the two-column
+// one, because the columns are narrow enough already.
 #let cv-engagement(
   items,
-  headings: ("Public Engagement and Outreach", "Knowledge Exchange and Consultancy"), ) = cv-columns(items, kinds: ("outreach", "exchange"), headings: headings)
+  headings: (
+    "Open Science and Public Engagement",
+    "Consultancy",
+    "Contract Research and Teaching",
+  ),
+) = cv-columns(
+  items,
+  kinds: ("openscience", "consultancy", "contract"),
+  headings: headings,
+  columns: 3,
+  widths: (1.7fr, 1fr, 1fr),
+  gutter: 18pt,
+)

 // Talks given by invitation on the left; talks and posters taken to conferences
 // on the right.
 The split is who chose the speaker.
 An invitation is evidence